 Stand-Up Paddleboarding Grade Level Participant to Instructor Ratio Instructor/Expert Certification With multiple choices, only one is required.
-Flat water: Protected from wind, waves, and outside heavy boat traffic, with current less than 0.5 knots, and within swimming distance of shore J, C, S, A 5 participants: 1 trip leader; with an additional qualified assistant, ratio 10:2 American Canoe Association (ACA) Paddlesports Safety Facilitator certification in SUP and completion of ACA Level 1: River Class I: Moving water rivers including class I sections C, S, A ACA SUP Day Trip Leading Skills Assessment and ACA Level 3: River SUP Skills Course OR ACA Level 3: River SUP instructor or higher OR an instructor with the demonstrated equivalent experience in line with these credentials Use helmets when they are recommended or provided.
+Flat water: Protected from wind, waves, and outside heavy boat traffic, with current less than 0.5 knots, and within swimming distance of shore J, C, S, A 5 participants: 1 trip leader; with an additional qualified assistant, ratio 10:2 American Canoe Association (ACA) Paddlesports Safety Facilitator certification in SUP and completion of ACA Level 1: Introduction to SUP Skills course OR ACA SUP Day Trip Leader Assessment OR Level 1 Introduction to SUP Instructor or higher OR Girl Scouts small craft safety training OR completed boat education paddle sports course for your state OR an instructor with the demonstrated equivalent experience in line with these credentials OR American Red Cross Lifeguarding with Waterfront Module OR demonstrated equivalent experience in line with above credentials River Class I: Moving water rivers including class I sections C, S, A ACA SUP Day Trip Leading Skills Assessment and ACA Level 3: River SUP Skills Course OR ACA Level 3: River SUP instructor or higher OR an instructor with the demonstrated equivalent experience in line with these credentials Use helmets when they are recommended or provided.
 Leashes not required, but if worn must be on a quick-release belt.
-River Class II: Whitewater rivers including class II C, S, A 5 Participants: 1 trip leader; with ACA Level 4: Whitewater SUP Assessment and Level 4: Swiftwater Rescue Skills Course sections, where limited maneuvering in current is required to avoid obstacles an additional qualified assistant, ratio 10:2 OR ACA Level 4: Whitewater SUP instructor or higher OR an instructor with the demonstrated equivalent experience in line with these credentials Helmets and quick-release leashes required.
-Coastal SUP / Touring: Calm, protected water with constant access to safe landing, within half mile from shore; wind less than 10 knots, waves less than 1 foot, current less than 1 knot, no surf C, S, A 5 Participants: 1 trip leader; with an additional qualified assistant, ratio 10:2 ACA SUP Trip Leader Assessment OR ACA Level 2: Essentials of SUP Instructor or higher OR an instructor with the demonstrated equivalent experience in line with these credentials Helmets not required.
+River Class II: Whitewater rivers including class II C, S, A 5 Participants: 1 trip leader; with ACA Level 4: Whitewater SUP Assessment and Level 4: Swiftwater Rescue Skills Course safe landing, within half mile from shore; wind less than 10 knots, waves less than 1 foot, current less than 1 knot, no surf qualified assistant, ratio 10:2 higher OR an instructor with the demonstrated equivalent experience in line with these credentials Helmets not required.
 Leashes required (straight or coil).
-Trips and ocean surf SUP C, S, A Varies, mandated by outfitter Licensed professional guide OR licensed professional instructor who is provided by an outfitter.
+Trips and ocean surfC, S, ASUP Varies, mandated by outfitter Licensed professional guide OR licensed professional instructor who is provided by an outfitter.
 Class III-V Not Permitted N/A N/A